historical-navigation-and-cartography

 The Role of Cartography in Modern Times

 In the modern era, cartography continues to evolve with technological advancements.
-Digital mapping and Geographic Information Systems (GIS) have transformed how we understand and interact with geography.
+Digital mapping and Geographic Information Systems (GIS) have transformed how we understand and interact with geography, making maps more interactive and accessible than ever before.

 Technological Innovations